This page provides a range of information for members of the public who may wish to attend an online or onsite event at Delfina Foundation.

 We will provide written and/or verbal warning where we use flashing or strobing lighting or imagery will be used at any of our online or on-site events.

 If you feel unwell or require medical assistance at any of our events, please alert a member of our team as soon as possible.
-A member of our team with first aid training will always be in-attendance at our events.
 The site does not include a defibrillator.

 Captioning and audio description